This post may contain affiliate links. Please read our disclosure policy.

-Peanut butter cookies are perfectly soft and chewy.
-These pea-nutty morsels come together quickly with few ingredients!
+Peanut Butter Cookies are perfectly soft and chewy.
+These pea-nutty morsels come together quickly with only a few ingredients!

-These classic cookies are easy and simply delicious, but for an even easier version try 3 Ingredient Peanut Butter Cookies, or shake it up a bit with Peanut Butter Oatmeal or Mini Peanut Butter Cookies with chocolate chips.
+These Peanut Butter Cookies are easy and simply delicious, but for an even easier version try 3 Ingredient Peanut Butter Cookies, or shake it up a bit with Peanut Butter Oatmeal or Mini Peanut Butter Cookies with chocolate chips.

 Easy Peanut butter cookies

-They are tasty fresh and warm from the oven, but I also like these the next day dipped in milk.
-There are many variations and additions to the classic cookie, but no matter how you “spread it”, peanut butter cookies are delish!
+Peanut Butter Cookies are tasty fresh and warm from the oven, but I also like these the next day dipped in milk.
+There are many variations and additions to the classic cookie, but no matter how you “spread it”, peanut butter cookies are scrumptious!

 How to Make Peanut Butter Cookies

-Tip: Due to the peanut butter, the cookies may not spread as much as other cookies.
-Hence the cross cross fork marks that are a peanut butter cookie signature.
+- Due to the peanut butter, the cookies may not spread as much as other cookies.
+Hence the crisscross pattern that is a peanut butter cookie signature.
 The marks are just a decorative way to press the dough down to your desired shape and thickness.

 - Reese’s Pieces

-- White chocolate chips or a white chocolate drizzle on top.
+- white chocolate chips or a white chocolate drizzle

 The best peanut butter to use when making cookies is the “regular” creamy kind like Jif or Skippy.
-If you like nuts in the cookies, you can use regular crunchy peanut butter.
+Or for texture, use regular crunchy peanut butter.

-With that said you can try using Natural Peanut Butter.
-The texture will be different, yielding a more crumbly and drier cookie.
-Also, you might want to add a pinch more salt and sugar to the recipe since natural peanut butter lacks both.
+Using natural peanut butter will yield a different texture, both crumbly and drier.
+Add a pinch more salt and sugar to the recipe since natural peanut butter lacks both.

-Make ahead: Go ahead and double the recipe.
-You won’t regret having cookies on hand to grab as a quick after school snack, a treat for an unexpected guest, or a late night snack for you and your spouse.
+Make ahead of time.
+Go ahead and double the recipe.
+These best Peanut Butter Cookies are great to have on hand as a quick after-school snack, a treat for an unexpected guest, or a late-night snack for you and your spouse.

-Peanut butter cookies can be STORED in dough form or as baked cookies.
+STORE cookies in dough form or as baked cookies.

-To store cookie dough, wrap in plastic and store in the fridge for 3-5 days.
-You can also form cookie dough balls, flash freeze them, transfer them to a freezer Ziploc and store them in the freezer for up to 3 months.
+STORE cookie dough.
+Wrap in plastic and store in the fridge for 3-5 days.
+Or form cookie dough balls, flash freeze them for about 2 hours, transfer them to a freezer Ziploc and store them in the freezer for up to 3 months.

-Pro Tip: When storing baked cookies at room temperature place piece of white bread in the container.
+When storing baked cookies at room temperature place a piece of white bread in the container.
 The bread will keep the cookies softer longer.